 The Institutional Links programme in Russia provides grants for the development of research and innovation collaborations between the UK and Russia.
 The grants are intended to provide funding to: start and develop collaborations between academic groups, departments and institutions in Russia and the UK; support the exchange of expertise and research knowledge; establish local hubs for UK-Russia activities.
 In September 2016 the British Council received 119 applications, in February 2017 the results of the experts will be announced and starting from April 2017 successful applicants will start carrying out joint research.

-One week in October will be devoted to Science in schools in both countries.
+Science week in Schools in October 2017 will be devoted to science in schools in both countries.
 Under the name of FUTURE different topics will be addressed and discussed: Astronauts, Robotics, Energy, Water and Engineering.
 Live sciences will be shown through their role in shaping our future.

 A digital platform and Teachers’ pack will give access to materials developed by British and Russian organisations and institutions to engage and inspire a young audience.
 A number of competitions both for teachers and schoolchildren will be launched in Russia and the winners will go to the UK for a study tour to enjoy the wide range of science museums and festivals.